 One of the first things I was advised to do (after I did a lot of online reading), was this:

 # – this is a hashtag.

-If you blog regularly or surf the internet you will have met them.
-Hashtags are a simple way of organising subjects of all kinds into categories, just like a filing cabinet, or pages in your planner.
+If you blog or surf the internet you will have met them.
+Hashtags are a simple way of organising subjects of all kinds into categories.
+It is like a filing cabinet, or pages in your planner.

-Hashtags are the key to being visible to people, particularly those you don’t know and who are outside your current circle of friends.
-Hashtags help searchers find images on a specific topic like #catlovers or #hamsters or #blogging.
+Hashtags are the key to being visible to people, particularly those you don’t know.
+Or those who are outside your current circle of friends.
+Hashtags help searchers find on a specific topic.
+Examples: #catlovers or #hamsters or #blogging.